 It's true: as of February 14, 2021, Costco has closed the photo departments in all local warehouses.
 Cue the tears.

-That means they is no longer a working printer counter in your local Costco.
-You can still pick up orders you submitted earlier, but soon there won't be a place to make orders, print, or pick up products in-store.
+That means there is no longer a working printer counter in your local Costco- there is not a way to make orders, print, or pick up products in-store.
 I'm seriously bummed about this!

 Why did Costco close their photo centers?

 Costco hasn't explicitly stated why they made this decision.
 But it's pretty obvious that they run a strategic business and want to keep costs low.